 But that comes at a cost.
 You have to get comfortable with two scary things:

 First, it’s widely known that Amazon uses you for market research and often introduces its own products to compete with successful sellers.
+This is just one of the many dangers of selling on Amazon.
 It may not make sense for Amazon to make its own version of your relatively niche product now, but as time goes on and some of its lower-hanging fruit gets in-sourced, it may become more appealing.

 Second, you’re trading speed and scalability for ownership.
 If Amazon decides to jack up its fulfillment or commission rates by 35%, there’s not much you can do about it.
 This is doubly true in 10 years, when Amazon’s marketshare will be exponentially larger.